New Patients (202) 851-7554

 How long does a dental implant procedure take?

 Dental implant procedures typically involve three key steps.
 The initial surgery lasts about 1-2 hours and involves inserting a titanium post into the jawbone to act as a tooth root.
+Next, there’s a healing period of about three months, during which the bone around the implant heals and secures the implant.
+This is the osseointegration phase.

 The final step involves attaching a custom-made crown to the implant.
 Usually, your oral surgeon will perform a final X-ray during a brief visit.
 Finally, timelines can vary among patients.
 You should consult your dentist or oral surgeon for a detailed plan.